observablehq/plot/CONTRIBUTING.md

 When a snapshot test is run, its output is compared against the SVG or HTML snapshot saved in the `test/output` folder.
 This makes it easier to review the effect of code changes and to catch unintended changes.
 Snapshot tests must have deterministic, reproducible behavior; they should not depend on live data, external servers, the current time, the weather, etc. To use randomness in a test, use a seeded random number generator such as [d3.randomLcg](https://github.com/d3/d3-random/blob/master/README.md#randomLcg).

-To add a new snapshot test, create a new JavaScript file in the `test/plots` folder, copying the pattern shown above.
-Then register your test in the test registry, `test/plots/index.js`, by exporting the snapshot test function.
+To add a new snapshot test, create a new JavaScript file in the `test/plots` folder using the pattern shown above.
+Then export your snapshot test function from [`test/plots/index.js`](./test/plots/index.js).
 For example:

 ```js
 export {default as mobyDick} from "./moby-dick.js";